Chicago 1948 | 4 Children For Sale + 1 Dog – Inquire Within – $2 A Kid? Sold!

-This photograph is the remake of a famous historical photo that made its way into newspapers in 1948.
-Redone in 2013 to put focus on the tragic case again ’cause things hadn’t changed very much.
+This photograph is the remake of an infamous historical photo originally taken on August 4, 1948, that made its way into many U.S. newspapers.
+Redone to put focus on the tragic case again because things haven’t changed very much.
 Human trafficking is still around in many countries and still numerous children are sold throughout the world.
-Many of them abused by child labor and child slavery.
-Not to mention sexual abuse and child prostitution.
+Many of them abused by child labor and kept in child slavery; not to mention sexual abuse and child prostitution.

 At age 67 Sue Ellen, one of children given away, shared her opinion of her birth mother “She needs to be in Hell burning!”
 And before I die, I want people to know the story behind the photo.
-2 months later she died.
-So, here is the story.
+Two months later Sue Ellen died.

 The Tragic Story Behind The Picture Of 1948